The Norwegian Fjords

 The Nærøyfjord area was in July 2005 included on UNESCO`s list of World Heritage Parks, thus ensuring that future generations can still enjoy what we are today.
 We welcome this accomplishment and our company and guides work actively to preserve this fantastic and natural resource.

-Click on the linked images below to read more about the fjords in our region of Norway.
+Click on the linked images below to read more about the our region of the Norwegian Fjords.

 Nordic Ventures has been running Sea Kayaking tours on the Norwegian fjords since 1998 and we offer a wide range of tours that all travel away from the beaten track.
 With tours ranging from 1/2 day to 10 days in duration, we got something to suit everybody, covering large areas and visiting some of the most amazing places in Norway.